saqibmir1/saqibmir1.github.io/content/posts/if-god-exists-why-my-tummy-hurt/index.md

 - Therefore, there does not exist an omnipotent, omniscient, wholly good being.

 ## Conclusion:
 A god who allows such unnecessary suffering, even if for "hidden reasons", is from our standpoint indistinguishable from a malevolent or indifferent being.
 The more rational conclusion is not that God has secret benevolence beyond our grasp, but that no benevolent God is at work.
-The tummy ache isn’t a silly meme—it’s a small but telling example of the cracks in the supposed divine plan.
+The tummy ache isn’t a silly meme.
+It’s a small but telling example of the cracks in the supposed divine plan.